PLEASE READ THE FAQ BEFORE YOU CONTACT US!

 We don’t do piercing.
 We repeat.
 We don’t do piercing.

 HOW DO I CHOOSE A TATTOO DESIGN?

 Our artists can custom design something just for you or replicate an idea you bring to us.
 Remember getting a tattoo is about YOU.
 You are changing your body, for the rest of your life.
-So be smart and take your time deciding.
+So be curious and take your time deciding.
 Find an artist with who you feel comfortable, and check out their work.
 If you like the tattoos they have done in the past, then talk to them about your design ideas.
 Our artists are more than happy to help you design your tattoo.

 If you are sick or have been exposed to Covid we will happily move your appointment with no penalty.
 We are doing this on the honour system so please be accountable.

 Being tattooed can be stressful on your body.
 You’re being poked with a needle and it can be emotionally and physically exhausting.
-Come in well rested and well fed before your appointment.
+Come in well-rested and well-fed before your appointment.